chonesial/r/Kibana-Index-Lifecycle-Management.md

 ### Shards Allocation

-  plays a crucial role in achieving data redundancy, high availability, and efficient search and query performance
+  plays a crucial role in achieving data redundancy, high availability, and efficient search and query performance you specify the number of primary shards.
+Each primary shard is a self-contained unit of data responsible for storing a subset of the     index's documents.
+Additionally, you can configure the number of replica shards, which are exact copies of the primary shards.
+Replicas    provide redundancy and allow for parallel querying and failover.

 ### Retention periods

   Retention periods refer to the length of time that data is retained or kept available within a system or organization.